ilyakylikov/Zomboid/README.md

 # Description
 The programme consists of two main classes:

-- *CSVReader*: Responsible for reading data from a CSV file and returning it as a list of dictionaries.
+- *Readear*: Responsible for reading data from a CSV file and returning it as a list of dictionaries.
-- *SurvivalInventory*: Manages items, provides functionality for searching items by ID, partial name match, and allows displaying items with pagination and filtering.
+- *Inventory*: Manages items, provides functionality for searching items by ID, partial name match, and allows displaying items with pagination and filtering.

 # Requirements